 3.4 User permissions not provided

-The role given to the user on SAP Cloud Platform might not allow them to access the destination service or the database.
+The role given to the user on SAP BTP might not allow them to access the destination service or the database.

 4 HTTP 500 Error While Running OData Function